 But in 1980, when Hampshire College grad, Aaron Lansky, was pursuing his Masters in Yiddish Literature at McGill University, he was hard pressed to find any books in that language.

 This led to a request for books (posted on index cards) in the New York coffee shops that Lansky knew to be frequented by older Jews.

 The response, you’ll learn on an eye-opening visit here, was overwhelming.
 Over 1.5 million books – representing 40,000-70,000 titles – have been collected so far from vanishing Jewish communities around the world.
 Including Zimbabwe and China!

 For Jews, according to Lansky, “books are a portable homeland.”
 When he began collecting in 1980, Lansky felt he was “picking up fragments of this world and saving them for the future.”

-Walk into the 49,000 sq ft.
-Yiddish Book Center, currently recognized as “one of the largest Jewish Cultural and Educational organizations in the country,” designed to look like an Eastern European shtetl.
+The 49,000 sq ft.
+Yiddish Book Center, currently recognized as “one of the largest Jewish Cultural and Educational organizations in the country,” is designed to look like an Eastern European shtetl.

 Grab a self-guided tour brochure.
 Watch the 12 minute orientation video.
 And prepare to be immersed in all aspects of this foreign yet familiar tongue.